-“I’ve got people here who have been working for me for 20/25 plus years.
-I feel like I owe these people some things,” Derboghosian said.
+“I’ve got employees here who have been working for me for 20/25 plus years.
+I feel like I owe these employees some things,” DerBoghosian said.
 “I felt that as they’re getting older, they’re not going to want to stroke ink anymore.
 Nobody does.
 It’s labor intensive.

 “I recognize that for the business to grow — We had these larger size accounts, and it really helps you to get the work out quicker.”